liunian-Jay/Simple-AgenticRAG-RL/README.md

 💡 This project aims to provide a minimal implementation of Agentic RAG using reinforcement learning (especially GRPO), and to provide Agentic RAG researchers with a more flexible base project to try and improve.

-💪 The project has just built a demo and is being improved.
-If you are interested, feel free to participate and improve it.
+💪 The project is in early development and evolving.
+If you're interested, feel free to participate and contribute.

 <!-- <div align="center">
 <img src="images/framework.png" alt="framework" width="800">liang